 Dairy Poetry contains a small collection of poetry books written between the late 1970s and the turn of the millennium, although most of them belong to the 1980s.
-Daily poetry for daily consumption, such as milk or yogurt.
-The first to be published, in English and bilingual editions, are Barcelona Blues, American Poems, Damnations & other emetics, The Shire-in Poems and Exiles, all composed between 1980 and 1982, with the exception of American Poems, written in 1988.
+Daily poetry for daily consumption, such as any dairy.
+Have been published, in English and bilingual editions, Barcelona Blues, American Poems, Damnations & other emetics, The Shire-in Poems and Exiles, most of them composed along the eighties.
 A selection will follow with the name Written in the attic & other scattered Poems and another with the title She-They & other love poems and the Dead flies' haikus.
 Most of them composed along the eighties.
 Chronologically they were composed, from bottom to top, as follows.